Online Registration Information

 If your student, student's parent, or student's grandparent is a member of a Native American tribe, band or group, the district asks you to complete the information required - which includes the name of the tribe member, relationship to student, and name of tribe.

 If your student is experiencing a temporary living arrangement, your student may be eligible for additional educational services through McKinney-Vento Assistance Act.
-To determine your child's eligibility, you will need to indicate such, and check the field that describes the temporary living arrangement.
+To determine your child's eligibility, you will need to Complete this survey.

 Volunteering at Tahquamenon Area Schools: